apostrophecms/docs/docs/guide/users.md

 ![The admin menu at the top of the browser window with the Users button highlighted](/images/users-admin-bar.png)

 When the manager opens, click the "New User" button to open a fresh content editor modal.
-Populate the required fields, including the user's "Display Name," [role](#user-roles), and username.
-Also fill in the "Password" field so they can log into the website and save.
+Populate the required fields, including the user's "Display Name," [role](#user-roles), username, and password.

 ![A user editor modal with values filled in for our user, "Sam Wilson"](/images/users-editor.png)